reltoom/Choices-Saga/README.md

 ## Design

-Visually there was not too much to design with Choices Saga as it is a command line application, although choosing different colors for the text was included, for better user expeirnce.
+Visually there was not too much to design with Choices Saga as it is a command line application.
+Although I did use slowPrint to slowly print out the story text.
+This way it is not so much text at once, possibly overwhelming the user.
+Also choosing different colors for the text was included, for better user experience.

 ### Color Scheme